 For an ‘Original Nova Scotia Lobster Supper’ visit the Shore Club where they have been serving up lobster suppers for over 78 years.
 Foodies can rejoice – there’s lobster to enjoy in every corner of the province.

 While there are plenty of places to get lobster in Nova Scotia, there are only a handful of boat tours that offer the opportunity to get involved with the lobster fishing process, including:

 - Gillis Lobster Tour & Charter, Port Hood

 - Shelburne Harbour Boat Tours, Shelburne

 Yarmouth is home to one of the largest fishing fleets in Canada – over 40 species of fish are harvested off these shores.

-Yarmouth is home to one of the many ‘Living Wharves’ where you can learn about our sea-faring culture and harvest your own ‘fish tales’ from the real-life characters who work the waters.
+Visit one of the many ‘Living Wharves’ throughout the Yarmouth & Acadian Shores region where you can learn about our sea-faring culture and harvest your own ‘fish tales’ from the real-life characters who work the waters.